 Available At: Amazon

-If you’re looking for an affordable memory card that offers great performance, the Sandisk Extreme A2 is a top choice.
-With this card, you get the same results as with a Pro card in the Kindle Fire at a cheaper price.
-In addition, this card works well on other devices such as GoPro Hero action cameras.
+If you’re looking for an affordable memory card with great performance, the Sandisk Extreme A2 is a top choice.
+With this card, you get the same results as a Pro card in the Kindle Fire at a cheaper price.
+In addition, this card works well on other devices, such as GoPro Hero action cameras.

 Lexar 128GB A2 Micro SD Memory Card